The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Strat has a 5-way pickup selector switch, where the Tele has a 3-way.
 This means the Strat has more options and more available tones when it comes to switching between pickups, and employing different pickup configurations.
 These uniquely designed pickups also mean there is a noticeable tone difference between the two guitars.

-Hardware: When it comes to hardware, the bridge is perhaps the biggest difference here between the Stratocaster and Telecaster.
+When it comes to hardware, the bridge is perhaps the biggest difference here between the Stratocaster and Telecaster.
 Both bridges have six adjustable saddles, but where the Tele bridge is one piece that extends beneath the bridge pickup, the Strat bridge is a smaller 2-point tremolo system.

 The Stratocaster bridge is attached to springs that connect with the body of the guitar and allow the player to increase or decrease tension on the strings, creating a vibrato effect.
 This makes the Stratocaster a bit tougher to keep in tune, but a good setup goes a long way toward maintaining the tuning stability of either guitar.

 Many players "block" the bridge of their Strats, effectively turning it into a fixed bridge more similar to the Telecaster.
 For heavier styles of music, some players prefer Stratocasters equipped with Floyd Rose tremolo systems.

-Electronics: Both guitars are fairly simple under the hood, sticking to the basic blueprint outlined by Fender so many years ago.
-Here again the Stratocaster offers a little more flexibility when it comes to tone.
+Both guitars are fairly simple under the hood, sticking to the basic blueprint outlined by Fender so many years ago.
+Here again, the Stratocaster offers a little more flexibility when it comes to tone.
 Both guitars have master volume controls, but where the Telecaster has only one tone control, the Strat has one tone knob dedicated to the middle pickup, and one to the bridge pickup.

 This, combined with the aforementioned 5-way versus 3-way switching makes the Stratocaster a little more versatile when it comes to the array of available sounds.